 COMPETE IN THE HIGH TIMES CANNABIS CUP COMPETITION!

-The Medical Cannabis Cup Competition will be held from May 21 – June 3, 2017, with Intake (drop-off) of entries to be held on Monday, May 22nd and Tuesday, May 23rd at a San Fransisco area location TBA the week prior.
+The Medical Cannabis Cup Competition will be held from June 12 – June 24, 2017, with Intake (drop-off) of entries to be held on Monday, June 12th and Tuesday, June 13th at an Ann Arbor location TBA the week prior.

-Please Note: This is the *ONLY* HIGH TIMES Cannabis Cup that will be held in Northern California in 2017.
-As such, this is the first in our “Regional Series” of Cannabis Cups in the US for 2017.
+Please Note: This is the *ONLY* HIGH TIMES Cannabis Cup that will be held in Michigan in 2017.
+As such, this is the third competition in our “Regional Series” of Cannabis Cups in the U.S. for 2017.
 While the usual awards will be given out in each category (a 1st Place Cup, as well as 2nd and 3rd Place medallions), the Top 10 finishers in each category will qualify for the HIGH TIMES World Cannabis Cup to be held at the end of the year at a destination TBD outside of the U.S. (Jamaica?
 Barcelona?
 Amsterdam??).

-Because there will be no more out-of-state submissions allowed in any HT Cannabis Cup events (all competitions are only for local, licensed in-state businesses from now on), this is the last chance for California canna-businesses to qualify for the World Cannabis Cup competition as it is the last competition in California for the 2017 calendar year.
+Because there will be no more out-of-state submissions allowed in any HT Cannabis Cup events (all competitions are only for local, licensed in-state businesses from now on), this is the only chance for Michigan cannabusinesses to qualify for the World Cannabis Cup.

-Register Now for the Top Prize in the Cannabis Industry!
+Register Now for a Chance at the Top Prize in the Cannabis Industry!

 Please feel free to download the following document for more information: